 No garlic or heavy sauces

-Don’t rely on garlic or strong seasonings as an appetite booster — aquaculture research and practical experience show mixed results, and sulfurous additives can make blends less palatable.
+Don’t rely on garlic or strong seasonings as an appetite booster—research and practical experience give mixed results, and sulfurous additives can make blends less palatable.
 Keep sauces, sugary glazes, and heavy seasonings out of your fish food recipe; stick to clean, raw ingredients designed for aquatic diets.

 - Swap in algae: spirulina or chlorella powders for color, micronutrients, and digestion support.